LogicismDev/LogRPC/README.md

     * DeSmuME (Pokémon Gen 4):
       * Grabs data from a lua script to track map information on the emulator.
        * Supports only Diamond, Pearl, and Platinum ROMs.
 Credits go to kiwi515 on GitHub for the script

+    * Media Player:
+      * VLC Media Player:
+        * Grabs media title, uses filename as fallback.
+        * Uses the Lua HTTP Interface to grab media information, such as play state and position.
+      * Media Player Classic:
+        * Uses filename as title.
+        * Uses the Web Interface to grab media information, such as play state and position.

 If you would like to request a program, game, website or presence to be added, DM Logicism at his Discord (Logicism#9308)